rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### flatpaks with Instructions

-If you want to install the flatpak applications on a different machine:
+If you want to install the flatpak applications on a different machine, run the following command and then copy the lines with `flatpak install` to the new machine.

 ```bash hl_lines='1'
 flatpak list --app | sed -e "s/^[^\t]*//" -e "s/^\t/flatpak install /" -e "s/\t.*$//"